 Netafim Recycling has a processing facility located in Fowler, CA just south of Fresno.

-Netafim Recycling will pick up your used irrigation tubing/hose/tape at no cost to you.
+Netafim Recycling will pick up your used irrigation tubing/hose/tape.

 What is the extent of the pickup zone?